 The most common one is YouTube SEO marketing, which refers to practices aimed at improving the position of your videos on YouTube search.

-And YouTube being the most powerful search engine after Google, it’s worth optimizing your videos to rank on this platform.
+And YouTube being the most powerful search engine after Google, optimizing your videos to rank on this platform is worth optimising.

 For instance, when some search for ‘link building trick (without buying)’ on YouTube, our video appears on top, followed by Brian Dean and Neil Patel’s.